JonasXIII/Labyrinth-Clash/Labyrinth-Clash/Tiles.md

 # Revealing Tiles
 Revealing tiles happens during the process of [[Exploration|exploring]].
 Tiles are revealed by a player entering them for the first time.

+# Doors
+Every tile has some number of doors.
+You can freely move thr